upstash/upsy/readme.md

 fly deploy
 ```

-Just like Vercel, fly.io also allows you to see runtime logs in case you're curious about what Upsy is doing under the hood when a message on Slack comes in!
+Fly.io allows you to see runtime logs in case you're curious about what Upsy is doing under the hood when a message on Slack comes in!
 Simply run:

 ```bash
 fly logs